-The libraries prepared with the MERCURIUSTM BRB-seq kit carry Illumina-compatible adapter sequences.
-They are ready to be processed on any Illumina instrument (i.e., HiSeq, NextSeq, MiSeq, iSeq, and NovaSeq).
+The libraries prepared with the MERCURIUS[TM] BRB-seq kit carry Illumina-compatible adapter sequences.
+They can be processed on any Illumina instrument (i.e., HiSeq, NextSeq, MiSeq, iSeq, and NovaSeq).

-The MERCURIUS[TM] BRB-seq libraries are Unique Dual Indexed and potentially can be pooled in a sequencing run with other libraries if the sequencing structure is compatible.
+The MERCURIUSTM BRB-seq libraries are Unique Dual Indexed and potentially can be pooled in a sequencing run with other libraries if the sequencing structure is compatible.
 Please refer to Table 2 for the optimal sequencing structure and Table 3 for the list of i5 and i7 index sequences.

 Given the BRB-seq library structure, the optimal number of cycles for Read 1 is 28.
-The following cycles, 29-60, will cover the homopolymer sequence, which may result in a significant drop of Q30 values reflecting sequencing quality.
+The following cycles, 29-60, will cover the homopolymer sequence, which may significantly dr Q30 values reflecting sequencing quality.
 Therefore, using standard Illumina runs setups (e.g., 100 PE or 150 PE) is not recommended.